timseries/MSIST/README.md

 ##Organization

-The software is organized with respect to conceptional unints of the MSIST algorithm and variants: [solvers](py_solvers), [operators] (py_operators), and [utlity functions andclasses](py_utils).
+The software is organized with respect to conceptional unints of the MSIST algorithm and variants: [solvers](https://github.com/timseries/py_solvers), [operators] (https://github.com/timseries/py_operators), and [utlity functions and classes](https://github.com/timseries/py_utils).
 Solvers and operators are instantiated from sections in the specified configuration *.ini file.
 In this way, experimental settings and model parameters are separated from code as much as possible.
 Utility functions and classes are used throughout to manage data and store or interactively display results.

 ###Data